aisingapore/ai-practitioner-handbook/_sources/book/6-modelling/post-hoc-explanation.md

-# How can we provide a simple post-hoc explanation for black-box AI models to increase trust and improve model validity?
+# How can we provide post-hoc explanations for black-box AI models?
 Contributor: Joy Lin, Senior AI Technical Consultant

 ---